Wednesday January 1st 2020

 Financials: to 30-Jun-16, Revenue £82.8 m, Pre-Tax -£67m.

-News: The company, which has been hammered by mounting debt fears for some time was given a new lease of life today as a crucial debt-for-equity swap moved onto the launch pad.
+1. ...new lease of life today as a crucial debt-for-equity swap moved onto the launch pad.
 Its proposed restructuring will hand bondholders a $557m (£417.6m) equity stake and should save at least $81m a year in interest payments.
-After the swap, hedge fund Solus Alternative Asset Management will hold approximately 41.5% of shares.
-Avanti will also have room to raise about $30 million of additional capital in the New Year.
+After the swap, hedge fund SOLUS ALTERNATIVE ASSET MANAGEMENT will hold approximately 41.5% of shares.
+Avanti will also have room to raise about $30m of additional capital in the New Year.